-In 2017, I published a video tutorial on How To Make A Bicycle Animation in PowerPoint, which was without voice-over narration.
+In 2017, I published a video tutorial on How To Make Bicycle Animation in PowerPoint, which was without voice-over narration.
 But the good part is that you can learn more about How To Use Shape Tools in PowerPoint as the first 9 minutes of the tutorial shows the Graphics Designing process of the Bicycle.

 So, what is so special about this tutorial?
 The Cyclist Legs.
 If you search for Bicycle Animation in PowerPoint on Youtube then you will find a lot of tutorials on the topic but no motion for the cyclist himself.
-So, here we added another layer of animation to cyclist’s legs.
+So, here we added another layer of animation to the cyclist’s legs.
 Figure 1.1 describes the Wireframe View of the Cyclist and Bicycle.

 - Take a look at the Selection Pane in Figure 1.1, where you can see that only 5 objects are visible from 21 total.
 The rest of the 16 hidden objects are the leg poses of the cyclist.

 Cyclist Legs Animation Explanation

 - See Figure 1.2, where you can see all the leg poses drawn using Shape Tools in a separate presentation that you can download from the link below.

 - A total of 18 Leg Poses; 9 for the Left leg and 9 for the Right Leg.
 You can watch our tutorial series on How to Use Shape Tools to learn more about how to draw characters or animated scenes in PowerPoint.
 We just replicated the left-leg poses to use them as right-leg poses as you can see in the above picture.
-The Left Leg Pose 1 equals to the Right Leg Pose 1 and so on.
+The Left Leg Pose 1 equals the Right Leg Pose 1 and so on.

 - Then we will apply the Flash Once animation effect on each of the leg poses with a Duration Timing of 0.90 Seconds with a Delay Timing of 0.10 Seconds between each of the flash once effects.
 You should definitely read our article on How To Get and Use Flash Once Effect in later versions of PowerPoint like 2010, 2013, 2016, and 2019.

 The Cyclist Animation Explanation